tareq1988/wp-recaptcha-integration/readme.txt

 = The login captcha says 'ERROR: invalid sitekey' What can I do? =

 Log in with an administrator account and ignore the captcha.
-If the keys do not work, the captcha test will be skipped and you will see a admin message, asking you to set up a new keypair.
+If the keys are invalid, the captcha test will be skipped and you will see a admin message, asking you to set up a new keypair.

 If this does not work for some reason, you will either need access to your WordPress